savannahl489/bios611/finalproject611/README.md

 To Build And Run the Container:
 -----------------------------------------------------
-1) Clone this folder onto your local computer
+1) Before cloning the repository, ensure that you have Git LFS as this is needed to load the datasets in source_data properly.
+Then clone this folder onto your local computer.
-2) Make sure the present working directory is set to the folder you just cloned
+2) Make sure the present working directory is set to the folder you just cloned and ensure that the datasets in the folder source_data show up as datasets.
+If they do not:
+    - Ensure that git lfs is installed by running "git lfs install"
+    - Run "git lfs pull"
-2) Run "./start.sh" to build and run the container.
+3) Run "./start.sh" to build and run the container.
 4) Navigate to "localhost:8797" in your web browser.
 Your username will be "rstudio" and password "1234".

 To Create the Report: